-Everybody has their own special way to crush garlic, some do it manually and others prefer a garlic press or crusher so we did some research to find the best ways.
+Everybody has their own special way to crush or chop garlic.
+Some do it manually and others prefer a garlic press or crusher.

 There is just something about garlic!
-What makes the taste buds tingle more than the aroma of roasted garlic or the deep, pungent smell of a garlic-rich sauce or curry simmering on the stove?
+Imagine, what makes the taste buds tingle more than the aroma of roasted garlic or the deep, pungent smell of a garlic-rich sauce or curry simmering on the stove?

 Here in Durban, garlic and ginger are a popular mix, especially for curries.
 And people have their own reasons for preferring it from a bottle, or fresh from the greengrocer.